freelawproject/courtlistener/DEVELOPING.md

 The `--noinput` flag tells Django to destroy any old test databases without prompting for confirmation (typically this is what you want).

 The `cl` parameter is the name of the Python package to search for tests.
 It's not required, but a good habit to learn as you can more specifically specify tests by provided more details, such as `cl.search` to execute only tests in the search module.

+Other useful flags are:

+ - `--failfast`: This makes the test suite crash as soon as one test fails, instead of running the whole suite to completion.

+ - `--keepdb`: Whenever tests are run, they generate a little DB on the side to run within by running all of your migrations.
+Using this flag keeps the DB between test runs, which can save some time.

 For more details, Django provides a lot of documentation on [testing in Django][django-testing].
 Make sure to read the docs related to the current release used in CourtListener.